b-karl/KBIC65/README.md

 # KBIC65
 65% keyboard PCB with ProMicro footprint.
+Inspired by soldering and tinkering in my grandfather's workshop as a child and have named it with our combined initials KB and IC.

 # Main features/focus
 - Intended to be portable and wireless, but with a through-hole technology (THT) style